Staff profile - Neera Bhatia

 Torts, Jurisprudence & Medical Law Research Hub, School of Law, Deakin University

-Medical Law and Bioethics
+Health Law and Bioethics

 Subjects and units currently teaching